-Proposals and queries should be submitted directly to the IALS Digital Manager and Joint General Editor: firstname.lastname@example.org.
+Proposals and queries should be submitted directly to the IALS Digital Projects and Publications Manager: firstname.lastname@example.org.
 Please refer to the Submission Guidelines below or download the Submission Guidelines (PDF) for more information.

 Proposal should be succinct and include all the relevant elements described within these guidelines.

 IALS Open Book Service for Law - Proposal Checklist

 To help us consider your proposal promptly and accurately, please check that you have included the following information:

 - Manuscript Title, Synopsis and Rationale